Trent L. Miller (Actor/Advocate)

 We have an unequal position in British nationality law.
 Had we been included in the amendments; the law would be fairer for ALL children born out-of-wedlock.
 This failure to include us treats us as "less than" when it comes to our rights to inherit our father's citizenship.

-Discrimination does not apply if the child is born after 1 July 2006, and the parents are married or not.
+Discrimination does not apply if your child is born after 1 July 2006.
+The parent’s marital status is irrelevant.

 We understand consultation has taken place between the Home Office and respective British Overseas Territories governments.
 The issue is now subject to an informal engagement process with key-nationality stakeholders in the U.K. legal world.
 The British government has been slow to bring forth a bill.
 There is no reason to delay this.
 The urgent need for action has been raised in many written questions to the Home Office and discussed in two parliamentary reports: